Planning a long-awaited vacation to France? Learn these 100+ French travel phrases now and take your traveling experience to the...

 In American English, collective nouns such as “band”, “team”, “family” or “crew” are considered plural.
 In contrast, British English considers collective nouns either singular or plural, but more often plural as a way to emphasize the members of the group.

 Thus, while “The band is playing” in the US, in the UK “The band are playing”.
-Likewise, if I’m in the US, “My is winning”.
+Likewise, if I’m in the US, “My team is winning”.
 But if I’m in the UK, “My team are winning”.

 Learned or learnt?